-Tags are used to identify a set of responses to the same question type.
 Tags are very useful for linking responses between multiple surveys, deployed to different respondents or segments.

 Let's take an example:

 You want to collect customer satisfaction data, including in-store waiting time.
 You build two separate satisfaction surveys, based on respondent profiles.